CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 .. tip::

-    An easy way to see the complete configuration structure is to look at the `JSON Schema <https://json-schema.org/>`_ of the configuration format with some graphical visualizer such as `this one <https://json-schema.app/>`_.
+    An easy way to see the complete configuration structure is to look at the `JSON schema <https://json-schema.org/>`_ represention.
-    The raw schema is accessible from every running Knot Resolver at the HTTP API socket at path ``/schema`` or on `this link <_static/config.schema.json>`_ (valid only for the version of resolver this documentation was generated for)
+    The raw JSON schema is available at `this link <_static/config.schema.json>`_ (valid only for the version of resolver this documentation was generated for).
+    For the schema readability, some graphical visualizer can be used, for example `this one <https://json-schema.app/>`_.

 ==========
 Validation